mrshakil015/C-Programming-Practice/README.md

 + Names are case-sensitive (myVar and myvar are different variables)
 + Names cannot contain whitespaces or special characters like !, #, %, etc.
 + Keywords (such as int) cannot be used as names

+<b>There are 3 aspects of defining a variable:</b>

++ Variable Declaration
++ Variable Definition
++ Variable Initialization

 </details>